paullepoulpe/master-thesis/src/03_Background.md

 ## Parallel patterns

 Design patterns are a well understood concept in software engineering [@designpatterns].
 They represent a general repeatable solution to a commonly occurring problem.
 More broadly, they allow programmers to encapsulate semantics about some repeating structured computation.
 Parallel patterns are no exception, they express structured computations in a parallel setting.
-Among the best known frameworks for formalizing these patterns are `MapReduce` [@mapreduce] and Spark [@spark].
+Among the best known frameworks that use this kind of pattern are `MapReduce` [@mapreduce] and Spark [@spark].

-Delite [@delite] uses the `MultiLoop` (also called Delite `MultiLoop`language, or DMLL) formalism introduced in prior work [@optistructs] [@eatperf].
+Delite [@delite] uses the `MultiLoop` (also called Delite `MultiLoop`language, or DMLL) formalism [@optistructs] [@eatperf].
 Each `MultiLoop` is used to define how collections of elements are composed and transformed.
-There are four operations defined at the core of the `MultiLoop` language.
-In the following snippet, type `Coll[V]` is a collection with elements of type `V` and `Int` represents the type of the variable used for the size and index of a collection.
+There are four operations defined at the core of the `MultiLoop` language:

 ```scala
 Collect(s)(c)(f)               : Coll[V]